-Conflict Transformation is the in thing in terms of managing conflict at organisational, national and international levels due to its ability to effectively manage and control conflict.
+Conflict Transformationis the in thing in terms of managing conflict at organisational, national and international levels due to its ability to effectively manageand control conflict.
 It refers to the long-lasting and unfathomable structural proportions of conflict management and resolution.
 Conflict transformation is a process by which conflicts are transmuted into peaceful outcomes and results in the movement of conflicting parties away from zero-sum positions towards positive outcomes.
 Conflict transformation changes dysfunctional conflict into functional conflict.
-Conflict transformation is usually used interchangeably with conflict resolution but the two are different in that conflict resolution aims to bring conflict to permanent conclusion, whereas conflict transformation concentrates on the conceivable social value of positively directed conflict.
+Conflict transformation is usually used interchangeably with conflict resolution but the two are different in that conflict resolution aims to bring conflict to permanent conclusion, whereasconflict transformation concentrates on theconceivable social value of positively directed conflict.